Irina Nakhova: Career

 In 2015, Nakhova became the first woman to represent Russia in a solo pavilion at the Venice Biennale.
 The Green Pavilion was a complex of four different rooms that employed monumental sculpture, video, and painting, together with the building’s architecture and the viewer’s perspective.
 Nakhova states in the exhibit’s catalog, “Every space of the pavilion contains references to the future or the past, or a concentration on the present, as in the central room, where we simultaneously observe what’s happening under our feet and what’s transpiring up in the sky.”

 "Based on a dialogue with the pavilion structure itself, designed by Aleksei Shchusev in 1914, The Green Pavilion relates to installation art as much as it does to architecture," writes Stella Kesaeva, President of Stella Art Foundation, in the catalogue for the installation.
 "As with [Vadim] Zakharov's project, the architectural features of the pavilion comprise an important component of Nakhova's installation.
 This time, an opening has again been created between the first and second floors of Schusev's building, plus the exterior is painted green.
 The result: the Russian Pavilion takes on the appearance of a romantic gazebo, while concealing within itself the spatial metaphor of Kazimir Malevich's Black Square (1915)."

 In 2019, Nakhova had her first museum retrospective in the United States, Irina Nakhova: Museum on the Edge, an exhibit of paintings and installations at The Zimmerli Museum, Rutgers University, New Brunswick NJ.
 According to Dr. Jane Sharp, curator of the exhibition, “Nakhova’s highly mediated and manipulated images challenge the limits of our own investment in the past.
 They cause the viewer to consider how essential the museums’ artifacts were in their own time and what will be important to preserve in museums from our own reality, so heavily based on deception and disposability.
 In an era now dominated by 'fake' news and ephemeral items, what will serve to form an image of us, and how might our current material obsessions represent our culture to the future?”

-Nakhova has taught studio art practice at Wayne State University, Carnegie Mellon University, Princeton University, and the Salzburg International Summer Academy of Fine Arts, among other institutions.
+Nakhova has taught studio art practice at Wayne State University, Carnegie Mellon University, Princeton University, and the Salzburg International Summer Academy of Fine Art s, among other institutions.